 Keeping personal health records

-This is also a good time to decide who will lead your follow-up care.
-Some survivors continue to see their oncologist, while others transition back to the general care of their family doctor or another health care professional.
+This is also a good time to talk with your doctor about who will lead your follow-up care.
+Some survivors continue to see their oncologist and/or endocrinologist, while others transition back to the care of their primary care doctor or another health care professional.
 This decision depends on several factors, including the type and stage of the tumor, side effects, health insurance rules, and your personal preferences.

-If a doctor who was not directly involved in treating the adrenal gland tumor will lead your follow-up care, be sure to share your treatment summary and survivorship care plan forms with him or her, as well as all future health care providers.
+If a doctor who was not directly involved in your medical care will lead your follow-up care, be sure to share your treatment summary and survivorship care plan forms with them and with all future health care providers.
 Details about your treatment for an adrenal gland tumor are very valuable to the health care professionals who will care for you throughout your lifetime.

 The next section in this guide is Survivorship.
-It describes how to cope with challenges in everyday life after being diagnosed with a cancerous tumor.
-Or, use the menu to choose another section to continue reading this guide.
+It describes how to cope with challenges in everyday life after being diagnosed with an adrenal gland tumor.
+Use the menu to choose a different section to read in this guide.